carlwiedemann/foresite/README.md

 * Current date in YYYY-MM-DD format is the first markdown paragraph (optional).
 * Current date and title are "slugified" for filename.

-### 3. Modify your wrapper template as desired
+### 3. Modify templates as desired

+`post.md.erb` is used to when running `foresite touch` for the default markdown content.
+It has two variables, `@title` for the post title and `@date_ymd` for the created date in ISO 8601 `YYYY-MM-DD` format.
+Modify to have different defaults when running `foresite touch`.
-The `template.rhtml` file wraps all of your markdown. **This file is for you to edit.**

-There is only one template variable, `@content`.
-For generated posts, `@content` is post markdown converted to HTML.
-For the `index.html` file, `@content` is a list of links to posts in reverse-chronological order.
+`wrapper.html.erb` wraps all of your markdown.
+Its sole variable `@content` will be a given post's HTML (converted from markdown).
+For the `index.html` file, `@content` will be an list of links to all posts in reverse-chronological order.
+Modify to have different overall page structure, or to add `<style>` etc.

+`_list.html.erb` is used to generate the `<ul>` list of posts on the `index.html` file.
+Modify to show posts in a different way.

 ### 4. Generate HTML from markdown